1995parham-learning/Learning/C/README.md

 check [here](http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/) for having even more fun !

 ## [clone](clone)
-Linux provides the abiity to create threads using the `clone()` system call. when `clone()` is invoked, it is passed a set of flags that determine how much sharing is to take place between the parent and child tasks.
+Linux provides the ability to create threads using the `clone()` system call. when `clone()` is invoked, it is passed a set of flags that determine how much sharing is to take place between the parent and child tasks.